News

 The difficulty of each test depends on your background and preparation.
 Neither is inherently easier; it's a matter of suitability for your goals.

-Can I switch from IELTS to OET or vice versa if my plans change?
+Q5.
+If my plans change, can I switch from IELTS to OET or vice versa?

 Yes, you can switch, but it may require additional preparation as the test formats are different.